marsop/ephemeral/README.md

 # ephemeral
-C# Library to handle time intervals
+C# Library to handle time intervals (composite start and end)

-Supports for Open and Closed (time) intervals.
+- Support for open and closed (time) intervals.
-Supports common operations like Covers(), Intersect(), Join(), etc..
+- Support for common operations like Covers(), Intersect(), Join(), etc..
+- Support for collections of intervals.

 Interval Example: